blockmatic/antelope-ship-reader/README.md

 ## Credits

-This project leverages deserialization code and patterns from other projects such Hyperion, EOSIO Contract API and EOSDac state reader.
+This project leverages deserialization code and patterns from other projects such as EOSIO Contract API, Hyperion, Chronicle and EOSDac state reader.

 ## Contributors ✨